cmasfo/.github/profile/README.md

 Repos are still being developed.
 Please be patient...

-To see more informations, check here: https://github.com/cmasfo/cmasfo/blob/main/README.md
+To see more informations, please visit main repo: https://github.com/cmasfo/cmasfo